vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 S. series) Tirthasāra (part of Nrsimhaprasāda) in Sarasvatibhavana series,

 Benares Tirthayātra-tattva of Raghunandana Tristhalīsetu of Nārāyanabhatta ( Anan.)
-Tirthendusekhara of Nägeśa or Nāgoji, Sarasvati-bhavana series Tristhalisetusāra-sangraha of Bhattoji ( Sarasvatībhavana series ) Trimsat-śloki with com. of Raghunatha ( Anan.)
+Tirthendusekhara of Nāgeśa or Nāgoji, Sarasvati-bhavana series Tristhalisetusāra-sangraha of Bhattoji ( Sarasvatībhavana series ) Trimsat-śloki with com. of Raghunatha ( Anan.)
 Trikānda-mandara Visvarūpa, commentator on Yajñavalkyasmrti ( work published in

 Trivandrum S. series ) Vivādaratnākara of Candesvara (B. I. series ) Vrsotsargatattva of Raghunandana (Jiv.)
 Yajurvedi-śrāddhatattva of Raghunandana ( Jiv.)
 Yogasutra with bhāsya and commentary of Vacaspati, edited by